 To prevent and mitigate a future breakout and thus scars, here are a few things I also recommend:

-Emotional mood swings, and especially those of sorrow, sadness, or anxiety, can contribute to inflammation in the body and therefore contribute to acne spots.
+Emotional mood swings, and especially those of sorrow, sadness, or high energy feelings, can contribute to inflammation in the body and therefore contribute to acne spots.
 Being the emotional one in my family, I’m here to tell you, you can balance your mood swings with practice.

 You can do this by: